raspberrypilearning/sound-meter/en/quiz1/question_3.md

   --- feedback ---

   Not quite!
-Pressing button `A` will make these changes but not button `B`
+Pressing button `A` will make these changes, but not button `B`.

   --- /feedback ---